bethink-code/EW-Financial-Planner/GLOBAL_HYBRID_VIEW_PATTERN.md

 **STEP 4: Visual Testing Protocol**
 1. Check first tab has no top border
 2. Check last tab has bottom border
-3. Verify no double borders anywhere
+3. Verify no double borders anywhere (including table bottoms)
 4. Confirm tab container has no vertical spacing
 5. Test detail form has clean borders
+6. Verify table borders are consistent thin style (1px) on all edges

 **STEP 5: Update Documentation**
 - Add new calculator to examples list